gamedev-group/Game/README.md

 ## Features:
 - Envirionmental Spikes:
-- - Damaging the player
+-- Damaging the player
 - Inventory:
+-- Containing weapons to defeat enemies
+-- Tools needed for jumping (trampoline/launchpad, extendo-pad, etc.)
 - Sound:
+-- Having sound effect for each of the verbs
+-- Baground Music

 ## Game Story:
 The protagonist of the game is a middle-aged man named Robin, whose name